Expect Copper prices to trade sideways today: Angel Commodities

 Outlook

-LME Copper prices are currently trading lower by 0.4 percent at $5709.5/t.
-Prices are expected to trade sideways today as investors keenly watch central bank meetings from Japan and EU.
-Also, global markets will be cautious ahed of release off advance GDP figures from the US due tomorrow.
+LME Copper prices are currently trading higher by 0.4 percent at $5716/t.
+Prices are expected to trade sideways today as investors will be cautious after comment by U.S. President Donald Trump indicating a major conflict with North Korea in the standoff over its nuclear and missile programs.
+Also, global markets will keenly watch Advance GDP data from the US due today.
 We expect MCX copper prices to trade sideways today.